anthonydugois/polynom/README.md

 ## Start the dev server

-Basically, the server start at http://localhost:1337.
+Basically, the dev server starts at http://localhost:1337.
 You can change that by editing the `variables.js` file.

 ```
-npm install
+$ npm install
 ```

 ```
-npm start
+$ npm start
 ```

 ## Build all files

 ```
-npm run prod
+$ npm run prod
 ```